AwesomesauceLabs/piglet-manual/index.md

 DracoUnity 1.4.0.
 After adding the highlighted text, restart Unity to install the package.

-### Draco-compressing Your glTF Files
+### Draco-compressing Your glTF Meshes

 Most glTF files store their meshes in standard uncompressed form.
-To Draco-compress your glTF files, I recommend using the  [gltf-transform](https://gltf-transform.donmccurdy.com/cli.html) command line tool.
+To Draco-compress the meshes in your glTF files, I recommend using the  [gltf-transform](https://gltf-transform.donmccurdy.com/cli.html) command line tool.

 In order to install `gltf-transform`, you will first need to install [NodeJS and NPM](https://www.npmjs.com/get-npm).
 Then you will be able to install `gltf-transform` by running: